symbol/symbol-docs/source/concepts/namespace.rst

 Name
 ****

-A namespace starts with a name that you choose, similar to an internet domain name.
-The name must appear as **unique in the network**, and may have a maximum length of ``64`` characters.
-Allowed characters are a, b, c, …, z, 0, 1, 2, …, 9, _ , -.
+Namespaces function similarly to internet domains.
+Creating a namespace starts with choosing a name that you will use to refer to an account or asset.
+The name must be **unique in the network**, and may have a maximum length of ``64`` characters, and the allowed characters are a, b, c, …, z, 0, 1, 2, …, 9, _ , -.

 *************
 Subnamespaces